fenago/ansible-course/md/Lab_8.md

 frt02.example.com : ok=2 changed=2 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

-Much better!
-If you imagine that this playbook actually disables these
-hosts on a load balancer, performs an upgrade, and then re-enables the
-hosts on the load balancer, this is exactly how you would want the
-operation to proceed.
-Doing so without the [serial: 1] directive
-would result in all the hosts being removed from the load balancer at
-once, causing a loss of service.

-It is useful to note that the [serial] directive can also take a
-percentage instead of an integer.
-When you specify a percentage, you are
-telling Ansible to run the play on that percentage of hosts at one time.
-So, if you have [4] hosts in your inventory and specify [serial:
-25%], Ansible will only run the play on one host at a time.
-If you
-have [8] hosts in your inventory, it will run the play on two
-hosts at a time.
-I\'m sure you get the idea!

-You can even build on this by passing a list to the [serial]
+You can even build on this by passing a list to the [serial] directive.
-directive.
 Consider the following code:

 ```
   serial: